-The pomegranate is one of the stars of the holiday season.
+The pomegranate is a star of the holiday season.
 The translucent jeweled seeds and crimson juice just look like a celebration, don't they?
 It's no surprise that the season for pomegranates runs from October through February.
 These versatile fruits add a sweetly tart touch to all kinds of sweet and savory dishes, like this Spiced Baked Salmon with Pomegranate Raita, or Farro, Pomegranate, & Belgium Endive Salad.

 And the mandarin orange is, to me, a symbol of Christmas.
 We can get mandarins in our stores all year here in Canada now.
 But when I was growing up, the mandarins only showed up at Christmas, from Japan, in little wooden crates, each one wrapped in green paper.
 (I know, I'm dating myself).
 The arrival of the "Japanese oranges" in stores each November was exciting and they were a very special treat that signified the beginning of the Christmas season.